KSU Alumni Board

 Georgia General Assembly and currently oversees the legislative affairs and public

-member of the board in 2014.
+member of the organization in 2014.
 He obtained a B.S. in history education (2010)

 and his B.B.A. in finance (2005), both from KSU.
-As an undergraduate student,
+As an undergraduate student, Camp

 with Keller Williams Realty Partners in Woodstock, Georgia.
 Before entering the field